-When deciding on a new reel for your fishing set up it’s important to consider all three of the main reel types available.
+When deciding on a new reel for your fishing set up it’s important to consider all three of the main reel types.

 Certain reels are designed for specific types of fishing.
-Some reels are better for beginners, where others would be better suited for an experienced fisher.
+Some reels are better for beginners, where others would be better suited for an experienced angler.

-The three main types of reels are baitcast, spin-cast, and spinning.
+The three main types of reels are baitcast, spin-cast, and spinning reel.
 Today we will discuss each type of reel, their purpose, their pros, and cons.